 We are a community of volunteers.
 We collaborate in our mutual interests, respecting each other despite occasional difference in values, and default to assuming good faith in our interactions.

 We handle each other’s attentive resources with care: Speakers are brief, listeners are patient, and both are considerate.

 Everyone is invited to lead by action.
 We ask informed questions, document our findings, gather consensus, and make pull requests to facilitate change.

-We make decisions (or refuse to!) on high stake matters by the RFC process.
+We make decisions on larger matters by the RFC process.